mattbellis/particle_physics_simplified/NOTEBOOK_RUNNING_Summer_2018.md

 Added contact chips for the individual contributors to the website

 # Week 5 (6/18/18-6/22/18)
-Went live with the new design of the website
+Went live with the new design of the website, which Tyler created

 Checked the Colab activities to make sure they work; ran into errors with h5hep in the CMS muon and dimuon activities

 Began work on answer keys for the activities

+More tinkering with the website to see if everything ran smoothly on the new live version